 Web Traffic Analytics – Part 2

-In today’s Tools of the Trade Tuesday, I’m finishing the 2-part series on analyzing website traffic statistics.
+In today’s Tools of the Trade Tuesday, I’m finishing the 2-part series on analyzing website traffic data.
 What’s more, it’s normally available to you on your hosting service if you host your own WordPress site or blog.

 Analyzing a sales page

 If your website has a sales page where you are selling or promoting a product, you’ll learn how many bought the product or clicked on a link, and how many left without bothering with it.

 If a large number of visitors are landing on your sales page, but the amount of sales are low in comparison, you’ll then understand that something about your sales page is not converting the visits into sales.